OWASP Top 10 and Snort Rule Creation

 )

-This XSS is not like the others, where they will only run once.
-When this vulnerability is exploited, the script will remain persistent on the webserver and will run when other victims visit the affected website.
+This XSS is not like the others, which only run once.
+When this vulnerability is exploited, the script will persist on the web server and run whenever other victims visit the affected website.

-This section in DVWA is just a guestbook, which asks the visitors to place their name and a message.
-The goal is to redirect the victims to any other webpage.
-I only used alerts on this one, but you can use the scrips from the other XSS attacks to redirect to a different page.
+This section in DVWA is just a guestbook that asks visitors to enter their name and a message.
+The goal is to redirect victims to another webpage.
+I only used alerts on this one, but you can use the scripts from the other XSS attacks to redirect to a different page.

-Inside of DVWA Low, the input will not be validated.
+Inside DVWA Low, the input will not be validated.

 In the message box, you can put the script below.
 You can place anything in the name field.